AFIT-R/afit-r.github.io/analytics/descriptive/pca_basics.md

 This tutorial serves as an introduction to Principal Component Analysis (PCA).[^islr]

-1. [Replication Requirements](#replication-requirements): What you'll need to reproduce the analysis in this tutorial
+1. [Replication Requirements](#replication): What you'll need to reproduce the analysis in this tutorial
-2. [Preparing Our Data](#preparing-our-data): Cleaning up the data set to make it easy to work with
+2. [Preparing Our Data](#preparing): Cleaning up the data set to make it easy to work with
-3. [What are Principal Components?](#what-are-principal-components): Understanding and computing Principal Components for $$X_1, X_2, ..., X_p$$
+3. [What are Principal Components?](#what): Understanding and computing Principal Components for $$X_1, X_2, ..., X_p$$
-4. [Selecting the Number of Principal Components](#selecting-the-number-of-principal-components): Using Proportion of Variance Explained (PVE) to decide how many principal components to use
+4. [Selecting the Number of Principal Components](#selecting): Using Proportion of Variance Explained (PVE) to decide how many principal components to use
-5. [Built-in PCA Functions](#built-in): Using built-in R functions to perform PCA
+5. [Built-in PCA Functions](#built): Using built-in R functions to perform PCA
-6. [Other Uses for Principal Components](#other-uses-for-principal-components): Application of PCA to other statistical techniques such as regression, classification, and clustering
+6. [Other Uses for Principal Components](#other): Application of PCA to other statistical techniques such as regression, classification, and clustering

-## Replication Requirements {#replication-requirements}
+## Replication Requirements {#replication}

 This tutorial primarily leverages the `USArrests` data set that is built into R. This is a set that contains four variables that represent the number of arrests per 100,000 residents for *Assault*, *Murder*, and *Rape* in each of the fifty US states in 1973.
 The data set also contains the percentage of the population living in urban areas, *UrbanPop*.
 In addition to loading the set, we'll also use a few packages that provide added functionality in graphical displays and data manipulation.
 We use the `head` command to examine the first few rows of the data set to ensure proper upload.